freak2geek/backbone-repository/README.md

 # Backbone.Syncer

 Backbone helper that alters and add manager methods to Backbone Model and Collection.
 Provides a local cache to track models and supports LocalStorage.
+For managing the LocalStorage, [Locally](https://github.com/ozantunca/locally) plugin is included in the library.

 ## Table of Contents